Last Updated on September 16, 2022 by Muhammad Tabish

 Best Tips For Buying Email Leads

-3. Research the Company’s Reputation: Spend some time to research the company’s reputation, before buying email leads from them.
+#3.
+Research the Company’s Reputation: Spend some time researching the company’s reputation, before buying email leads from them.
 Find out if they are part of the Better Business Bureau.
 Type in the name of the lead company plus the word scam to see what shows up in the search results.
 Look for testimonials on the website.
 Try to find other people who have used the lead service before you and give them a call.

-4. Find out How Many Times the Leads Were Sold: Ask the lead company how many times the leads have been sold.
-You might not get the honest answer, but it’s good to ask anyway.
+#4.
+Find out How Many Times the Leads Were Sold: Ask the lead company how many times the leads have been sold.
+You might not get an honest answer, but it’s good to ask anyway.
 Sometimes lead companies sell the same Capture email leads to 10-20 different people.
 This is never a good thing (for you).

 #5.
 Ask about a Date and IP Stamp: Many bulk auto-responders require a date and IP stamp, to prove the leads gave you permission to contact them.
 Most auto-responders won’t let you import leads unless you have a date and time/IP stamp.
 Ask the lead company if the leads come with this information.
 If they don’t, don’t buy the leads.

 #6.
 Find out How the Leads Were Acquired: Ask the lead company how the leads were acquired.
 Were they people who purchased something?
 Did they visit a capture page and provide their name and email?
 Get as much detailed information as you can.
 You also want to make sure the leads are in a similar category as your business.
 For instance, if you have a coffee website, you want emails from people who like and buy coffee.
 You don’t want generic leads.